SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-SFP Red Blood Cells I Laboratory Investigation & Classification of Anemias, RBC Production_Rinker.md

 membrane changes - increase adhesiveness of rbcs - > occlusions, sickling = reversibly if debris of hypoxia and polymerization is mild can reverse. but in irreversible sickle in higher state, we see
 - DX: sickling test - poz is sickling to reducing agent
 - solubility test - lysis of RBC when exposured to reducing agent
-- electrophoresis - hbSS - actually quannitative too
+- electrophoresis - hbSS - actually quanitative too
 	peripheral blood smear - high degree anisopoikilocytosis + sickle cells + target cells high mag - we see howell-jolly bodies (without spleen) + sickled cells. howell-jolly bodies - due to chronic occlusion of splenic cords + sinusoids by sickled rbcs, by the end of childhood we get asplenia - prone to infection by encapsulated bacteria
 		**gamma gandy bodies- area of spleen with fibrosis + ca / fe deposits** - splenic hemorrhage seen - and some calcification
-- in Hb SS dz sickle cell - **hemoglobin F is protectiv ein first few months**
+- in Hb SS dz sickle cell - **hemoglobin F is protective in first few months**
 	- acute exacerbations managed with transfusion
-	- hydroxyurea inc hb F to protect
+	- hydroxyurea increases hb F to protect against these symptoms
 	- pain management + bone marrow transplant is curative.

 ---